Prasitha08/rock_paper_scissor_task-2/README.md

 2. Computer makes a random choice
 3. Compare the choices
 4. Show the result
-    Print what player chose
+    (Print what player chose,
-    Print what computer chose
+    Print what computer chose)
 5. (Optional): Repeat